DIVISION OF STUDENT SERVICES

 Recruiting Policies, Reed College

 The recruiting policies and guidelines at Reed College have been developed to contribute to a positive and successful experience for recruiters, students, and alumni.
-The office of Career Services makes facilities and services available to employers whose representatives follow these guidelines in their recruiting efforts.
+The office of the Center for Life Beyond Reed makes facilities and services available to employers whose representatives follow these guidelines in their recruiting efforts.
 We seek to support the academic mission of the College and the staffing needs of organizations in an environment of teamwork and cooperation.
 We are eager to develop relationships with those recruiters who respect and follow these policies.

 NondiscriminationReed College makes its facilities and services open only to employers who do not discriminate, in violation of applicable federal or state law, on the basis of individual characteristics of race, color, religion, sex, age, disability, veteran status, marital status, sexual orientation or any other characteristic protected by applicable state or federal law.
 The college maintains a strict policy that prohibits harassment in any form.